User guide

 You will find the generated quality rule candidates and summary statistics in the installation folder as defined in the run config.
 If run config is not provided, the "default" run config will be used.
 The run config is used to select specific run configuration from the 'config.yml'.

-The following DQX configuration from 'config.yml' are used:
+The following DQX configuration from 'config.yml' are used by the profiler workflow:

 - 'input_location': input data as a path or a table.